 Best way to get your foot in the door

-“Submit a resumé by email, regular mail, or through our Facebook page or website,” says Kent.
+“The best way to get in the door is to submit a resumé by email, regular mail, or through our Facebook page or website,” says Kent.

-“List your previous work experiences, your skill sets, and the type of job you are applying for.
+“The resumé is your first introduction to us.
+List your previous work experiences, your skill sets, and the type of job you are applying for.
 A personalized resumé is a better introduction to the company than a generic resumé.

 “Even if there are no current vacancies, we constantly review applications looking for people who are a good fit for our company.
-If we find the right person, we will make sure a position is there for them.”
+If we find the right person, we will make sure that a position is there for them.”

 Preparing for the interview